 A root canal is considered a non-surgical treatment.
 Your dentist numbs the area, so you cannot feel anything.
-You may also choose to use nitrous oxide to help ease your nerves.
+You may also choose to use 'laughing gas' to help ease your nerves.
 Once you are numb, our dentists drill your tooth and remove the infected pulp.
 Dr's Damon and Baxley will ensure that all the infection is gone before sealing the root and tooth.
 Sometimes, more than one visit is needed to properly drain the infection.

 What Happens After a Root Canal?

 After the root canal, you need to contact your restorative dentist.
 They receive a copy of the root canal report, showing exactly what has been done.
 Your restorative dentist works with you to choose a method for protecting your tooth to decrease the risk of future problems.
 Make sure to continue a good dental hygiene routine to prevent further issues.
 Complications are rare, but make sure to contact Texas Denture Clinic if you have any concerns.